 A.2 Security keys KIc, KID

-The indication of the key to be used in the KIc and KID fields shall refer to a GlobalPlatform key version number.
+The indication of the key to be used in the KIc and KID (bits b8..b5) fields shall refer to a GlobalPlatform key version number.

 The algorithm to be used with the key shall be the algorithm associated with the key (as described in the GlobalPlatform Card Specification [6] as detailed in the UICC Configuration [15]).

-The key version number indicated in the KIc and KID fields shall be identical when different from 0.
+The key version number indicated in the KIc and KID (bits b8..b5) fields shall be identical when different from 0.
 If the key version numbers are different (and both different from 0) then the message shall be rejected with the "Unidentified security error" Response Status Code.

+If no ciphering is applied to the command packet (i.e. SPI1.b3 = 0), '00' may also be used as a valid value for the KIc field.

+If no authentication is applied to the command packet (i.e. SPI1.b2b1 = 00 or 01), '00' may also be used as a valid value for the KID field.

 Annex B (informative): Example for CRC computation

 Example C code for calculating the CRC32: